Haneesh19/GUVI_ASSIGNMENTS/Day1/question1.md

-# Write a blog on Difference between HTTP1.1 vs HTTP2 #
+# A blog on Difference between HTTP1.1 vs HTTP2 #
 ## HTTP ##
 * HTTP Stand for Hyper Text Transfer Protocol.
 * It is used for the communication between the server and client.